 The bushfires, floods and COVID 19 slowed down the economy, industry and many individuals in their day to day lives.
 For a lot of us, it’s been a time for reflection and reinvention and the team at Merino Homes were no exception.
 They have decided to open their “Rebuild Down Under” package not just to fire victims but to anyone of you hit by the challenges this year that is 2020.

-In the spirit of being united, David and Katherine knew they couldn’t help everyone, so they partnered with Arei Designs and created three sets of architectural plans.
+In the spirit of being united, David and Katherine knew they couldn’t help everyone, so they partnered with Arei Designs and created three sets of house designs.
 They have also paired with The International School of Colour and Design (ISCD) for complete finishes schedules through the Merino Homes’ Annual Design Challenge.

 “ISCD are one of the leading design colleges in Australia and internationally.
 I’ve been working with them on their curriculum for years now and Merino Homes is an Industry Partner so we were both really excited to work on this project together.”
 Katherine said.

 Working closely with their clients on each custom build, the team at Merino Homes knows how overwhelmed people can get.
 From profile selections to wall colours to tiles and more, building a home is a production.
 When rebuilding your life, the stress is amplified.